 Abstract

-The poor cracking performance has become the obstacle for the application of recycled aggregate concrete (RAC), but its prediction is hard to implement.
-In this study, the physics assisted machine learning methods are adopted to predict the cracking performance of RAC.
-With the assistance of physics, 9 features are effectively selected as the inputting variables, the splitting tensile strength is selected as characterization parameter of cracking.
-The CART, SVR, Adaboost and Random Forests algorithm are used to construct the predictive models, the Firefly algorithm is used to search the optimum hyperparameters.
-By comparing the predicted value and experimental data during training and testing procedure, the Adaboost model is proved to be the excellent model for predicting the tensile strength of RAC.
-Combined with the physical mechanism, the important analysis proves that the contents of recycled aggregates, aggregate size and water contents are three most influential factors for the predictive models, and these factors should be carefully considered during designing the mixture of RAC.
-Moreover, the reliability of predictive models is verified by physical experiments.
+The poor cracking performance of recycled aggregate concrete (RAC) has become an obstacle to its application; however, predicting its performance is difficult.
+In this study, physics-assisted machine learning methods are adopted to predict the cracking performance of RAC.
+Based on physics, nine features are selected as the input variables, while the splitting tensile strength is selected to characterize cracking.
+The classification and regression trees, support vector regressor, adaptive boosting (Adaboost), and random forest algorithms are used to construct the predictive models, and the firefly algorithm is used to search for the optimum hyperparameters.
+On comparing the predicted values with the experimental data during the training and testing procedures, the Adaboost model is found to be the best one for predicting the tensile strength of RAC.
+When combined with the physical mechanism, this analysis shows that the recycled aggregate content, aggregate size, and water content are the three most influential factors for predictive models, and that these factors should be carefully considered when designing the RAC mixture.
+Moreover, the reliability of the predictive models is verified by physical experiments.

 Introduction

-Due to various outstanding characteristics, the concrete material is widely used in building construction.
-According to the reports of National Development and Reform Commission of China, the total production of commercial concrete exceeds 32 billion cubic meters in 2021, a large amount of cement, sand, natural gravel and crushed stone are demanded every year.
-Meanwhile, with the demolition of old and abandoned buildings, more than 2 billion tons of concrete waste is produced.
-Hence, the recycled aggregate concrete (RAC) which uses recycled concrete waste to replace part of coarse aggregates has become a new trend in concrete production, which will make great contributions to reducing the carbon emission.
+Owing to its various outstanding characteristics, concrete is used widely in building construction.
+According to the National Development and Reform Commission of China, the total production of commercial concrete exceeded 32 billion cubic meters in 2021.
+Hence, large amounts of cement, sand, natural gravel, and crushed stone are required every year.
+Meanwhile, with the demolition of old and abandoned buildings, more than 2 billion tons of concrete waste is produced annually.
+As a result, recycled aggregate concrete (RAC), which uses recycled concrete waste to partly replace the coarse aggregates in concrete, is increasingly being used.
+This development is also helping reduce the carbon emissions related to concrete production.

-During the manufacturing procedure of recycled aggregate, the obtained recycled aggregate always consists of natural aggregate and hardened mortar.
-Hence, comparing with natural aggregate, the recycled aggregate is weaker due to the weakness of hardened mortar and the interfaces between mortar and natural aggregate.
-Furthermore, a large number of cracks are generated inside the recycled aggregate during the crushing process.
-As shown in Fig. 1, various weak region is introduced into the recycled aggregate concrete, and such material is peculiarly prone to crack when suffering external loads, which severely restricts its application.
-Hence, compared with other mechanical properties, the cracking properties of RAC deserve more attention.
+During the production of the recycled aggregates, the final product typically consists of natural aggregates and hardened mortar.
+Hence, compared with natural aggregates, the recycled aggregates exhibit low strength owing to the presence of the hardened mortar, which is weaker, and the interfaces that form between the mortar and the aggregates.
+Furthermore, many cracks are generated within the recycled aggregates during the crushing process.
+As shown in Fig. 1, several weak regions are introduced into RAC, making it particularly prone to cracking under external loads and thus severely restricting its applicability.
+Consequently, compared with its other mechanical properties, the cracking characteristics of RAC deserve more attention.

-As a type of RAC, the fiber reinforced RAC behaves better in resisting cracking by virtue of various fibers.
-Akca et al. applied polypropylene fiber to reinforce RAC, and proved that both flexural tensile strength and splitting tensile strength increased with fiber contents.
-Ali et al. compared the mechanical properties of glass fiber reinforced RAC and plain RAC, the obvious increase was witnessed on the splitting tensile strength of fiber reinforced recycled aggregate concrete.
-Gao et al. studied the performance of steel fiber reinforced RAC, the flexural strength was improved significantly with the increase of steel fiber volume fraction.
-It can be concluded that the fibers could efficiently improve cracking resistance of RAC, but the mechanism of reinforcement is affected by various factors.
+Fiber-reinforced RAC, which is a type of RAC, exhibits greater cracking resistance because of the fibers present.
+Akca et al. used polypropylene fibers to reinforce RAC and showed that both the flexural tensile strength and splitting tensile strength increased with the fiber content.
+Ali et al. compared the mechanical properties of glass-fiber-reinforced RAC and plain RAC.
+They observed that the splitting tensile strength of the fiber-reinforced RAC was markedly higher.
+Gao et al. studied the performance of steel-fiber-reinforced RAC and found that the flexural strength improved significantly with an increase in the steel fiber volume fraction.
+Thus, it can be concluded that fibers are effective in improving the cracking resistance of RAC.
+However, their reinforcement performance is affected by various factors.